ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 ![numeric_display_window](media/loggernet_numeric_display.jpg)

-+ The main inputs to can be change are:
++ The main inputs that can be change are:
 	+ `SetPointT`
 	+ `SetPointVPD`
 	+ `SetPointAbsH`